inbrentory/Improve-Bad-Bank/README.md

 ## Installation Guidelines:

-1. If you Git clone files, and start with <node index.js> make sure you have MongoDB installed on your environment.
+1. If you Git clone files, and start with ~~node index.js~~ make sure you have MongoDB installed on your environment.
 Otherwise please check: https://robomongo.org/download

 2. If using only part of the front-end files (in public)

-   1. start with
-   2. npm-init
+   1. npm-init
-   3. npm i express
+   2. npm i express
-   4. npm i cors
+   3. npm i cors
-   5. npm i mongodb
+   4. npm i mongodb
-   6. then create Data Abstraction Layer file (dal.js) and JS file to communicate with front-end part (index.js)
+   5. then create Data Abstraction Layer file (dal.js) and JS file to communicate with front-end part (index.js)
-   7. docker run -p 27017:27017 --name badbank -d mongo
+   6. docker run -p 27017:27017 --name badbank -d mongo
-   8. then run with <node index.js>
+   7. then run with ~~node index.js~~

 ## Screenshots:
 ![Image of LandingPage](https://github.com/inbrentory/Improve-Bad-Bank/blob/main/ImproveBadBank_LandingPage.JPG)